glennhickey/teHmm/README.md

 	teHmmTrain.py tracks.xml ltrfinder_all.bed ltrfinder.hmm --supervised --segments segments.bed
 	teHmmEval.py tracks.xml ltrfinder.hmm segments.bed --bed predictions.bed --segments

+### Computing the Posterior Distribution

+`teHmmEval.py` contains options to output the posterior probability distribution of a given set of states.
+This is the probability, for each observation, that the hidden state is in this set.
+The posterior distribution for state1 can be obtained for the above example as follows:

+	teHmmEval.py tracks.xml ltrfinder.hmm segments.bed --bed predictions.bed --segments --pd posteriorDist.bed --pdStates state1

 Complete List of Tools Included (contents of /bin)
 =====